Skip to main content

 • monetization

 The monetization strategy of the game has been widely criticized as a blatant cash grab, with many reviewers expressing disappointment over the reliance on microtransactions, season passes, and planned DLC that detracts from the core experience.
-Players feel that the game lacks depth and spirit, with essential content being locked behind additional paywalls, leading to a perception of it being an unfinished product designed primarily for profit rather than player satisfaction.
-Overall, the sentiment is that the game prioritizes monetization over quality, leaving fans of the original series feeling let down.
+Players feel that the game lacks depth and spirit, with essential content locked behind paywalls, leading to a perception of it being an overpriced and underdeveloped product.
+Overall, the sentiment is that the game prioritizes profit over quality, leaving fans of the original series disillusioned.

-• “There is a 'season pass' kind of DLC which suggests they are going to focus on us purchasing extra content to play the game, which means more microtransactions.”
+• “There is a 'season pass' kind of DLC which suggests they are going to focus on us purchasing extra stuff to play the game, which means more microtransactions.”

-• “After nice graphics, none of the RTS mechanics/promises are there after all the development; instead, things are simplified and dumbed down, the lore is butchered, and extra content is removed behind 'planned DLC'.”
+• “After nice graphics, none of the RTS mechanics/promises are there after all the development; instead, things are simplified and dumbed down, the lore is butchered, extra content is removed behind 'planned DLC', and the Denuvo was the icing on this cash grab.
+Being a long-time fan of the originals, this is so sad.”

 • humor